-We welcome Artists in Residence are granted access to the Estate and designated studio from 7am to 7 pm, and no rental or utility usage fees are assessed.
+Artists in Residence are granted access to the Estate and designated studio from 7am to 7 pm, and no rental or utility usage fees are assessed.

-This estimated value of up to $800.00 per month in studio costs is dependent upon maintaining the responsibilities listed in the Artist in Residence Agreement.
+This estimated value of up to $1000.00 per month in studio costs is dependent upon maintaining the responsibilities listed in the Artist in Residence Agreement.

 Other benefits include access to archives, Education and Interpretive staff, and possible partnership opportunities for grants.

-Promotion is provided through our Artist in Residence Webpage, ongoing press releases, and listings in our quarterly calendars.
+Promotion is provided through our Artist in Residence Webpage, ongoing press releases, and listings in our quarterly Calendars.

-A.I.R’s are given the opportunity to showcase their work during the thematic Deering Spring Contemporary, and Alumni Exhibitions per invitation.
+I.R’s are given the opportunity to showcase their work during the thematic Deering Spring Contemporary, and Alumni Exhibitions per invitation.

 Artists must devote about 30 hours per week to their artistic discipline or specific body of work on-site or off-site to be considered.

 Students who will be or are currently enrolled in a BFA or MFA program are not eligible to apply for a studio Applications can only be considered after graduation.

 Project residencies offer more flexibility with time commitments and access to resources while permanent studio space is not provided.